summa-dev/.github/profile/README.md

     | 1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2 | 0x54432ffa |
     | 3J98t1WpEZ73CNmQviecrnyiWrnqRhWNLy | 0xdddaaaa9 |

+  These data are provided to `Snapshot` through a csv file and packed into `AccountOwnershipProof`.
+At this point, no check check on the validity of the signatures is being performed.
+A malicious CEX pretending to control accounts that are not theirs will be detected in the next step.

+- `2. π of Account Ownership`

-  The Smart Contract (deployed on Ethereum, or any other EVM-compatible chain) will check the validity of each signature to verify that the CEX is in control of such wallets.
-Using a mix of on-chain data and oracles, the Smart Contract will fetch information about the assets controlled by such wallets denominated in different cryptocurrencies from different blockchains.
+  The `Summa` Smart Contract (it can be deployed on any EVM-compatible chain) will receive a π of Account Ownership and check the validity of each signature to verify that the CEX controls such wallets.
+On successful verification, these accounts are written to the smart contract as `cexAddresses`

 - `3. π of Solvency`

   π of Solvency means proving that $Assets \geq  Liabilities$.
-The CEX will generate a zk proof that the amount of assets they control (as a result of step 2) is greater than the liabilities of the CEX per currency.
+The CEX will generate a zk proof that the amount of assets controlled by the account they proved ownership of (as a result of step 2) is greater than the liabilities of the CEX.
+The expression must hold true for each asset.
+For example, the liabilities denominated in ETH must be covered at least 1:1 by assets denominated ETH.
+The CEX cannot cover the liabilities denominated in ETH with assets denominated in another currency.

-  The public inputs of the circuit are `assets_sum_eth`, `assets_sum_btc` and `mst_root`.
+  The public inputs of the circuit are `asset_sum_eth`, `asset_sum_btc` and `mst_root`.

     The verification of the π of Solvency happens programmatically inside the smart contract.
 It involves verifying that:

     - The cryptographic proof is valid
+    - Fetching the balances of the `cexAddresses` for BTC and ETH.
+This happens using a mix of on-chain available data and oracles, in the case these balances do not exist on Ethereum
-    - The `assets_sum_eth` and `assets_sum_btc`, public input of the SNARK, match the actual assets owned by the CEX as a result of step 2
+    - Verify that `asset_sum_eth` and `asset_sum_btc`, public inputs of the circuit, match the fetched balances of the CEX

   If the proof verifies, an event will be emitted by streaming `mst_root` to the public.
 This will be required in the next step for user-side proof verification.

   Note that no data about the liabilities of the CEX is leaked here.

-  [Step 2 and Step 3 will actually happen concurrently in a single transaction]

 - `4. π of Inclusion`

-  At this point, the CEX has proven its solvency, but how the liabilities were built could have been malicious.
-For example, a CEX might have arbitrarily excluded "whales" from the liabilities account in order to achieve a dishonest proof of solvency.
+  At this point, the CEX has proven its solvency, but the liabilities could have been built maliciously.
+For example, a CEX might have arbitrarily excluded "whales" from the liabilities account to achieve a dishonest proof of solvency.

-  π of Inclusion means proving that a user, identified by its username and its balances denominated in different currencies, has been accounted for correctly in the liabilities.
+  π of Inclusion means proving that a user, identified by its username and balances denominated in different currencies, has accounted for correctly in the liabilities.
 In practice, it means generating a zk proof that an entry `username -> balanceEth, balanceBTC, ...` is included in a Merkle sum tree with a root equal to the one published on-chain in the previous step.
 The π doesn't reveal any information about the balances of any other users or even the aggregated liabilities of the CEX.

   If any user finds out that they haven't been included in the MST, or have been included with an understated balance, a warning related to the potential non-solvency of the CEX has to be raised.

-  The proofs are generated by the CEX and shared with each individual user.
+  The proofs are generated by the CEX and shared with each user.

   The verification of the π of Inclusion happens locally on the user device.
 It involves verifying that: